OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster/index.md

 After the above SDK has been installed, you need to restart your Octopus service for the changes to take effect.
 :::

-## Step 1: Create a Service Fabric Cluster
+## Step 1: Create a Service Fabric cluster

 Create a Service Fabric cluster (either in Azure, on-premises, or in other clouds).
 Octopus needs an existing Service Fabric cluster to connect to in order to deploy your application package.